eugene-babichenko/fixit/README.md

 - `FIXIT_QUICK_SEARCH_DEPTH` sets the number of lines to get from the scrollback buffer in addition to what we see on the screen.
 The default is `1000`.

-### Update checks

-`fixit` can check for updates and notify you about them.
-By default it does so once a day.
-The check is done by querying GitHub releases API. `fixit` does not collect any data about you.

-- `FIXIT_UPDATE_CHECK_INTERVAL` - the update check interval in secons.
-- `FIXIT_UPDATE_CHECK_ENABLE` - enable update checks.
-Set to `false` to disable.

 ### Logging

 Environment variables: